 Further information, including Canadian passports and other forms, is available at www.australia.gc.ca.

-Please note the Consular Sharing Agreement with Canada does not extend to people needing information on or assistance with Canadian visas, transits, immigration, biometric data collection, work, study, taxation, trade or social security.
+Please note the Consular Sharing Agreement with Canada does not extend to assistance with Canadian visas, transits, immigration, biometric data collection, work, study, taxation, trade or social security enquiries.
 These matters are managed by Canadian Immigration and Citizenship Services.
 People requiring information on Canada should consult the websites of the Government of Canada and of the Immigration Refugees Citizenship (IRCC) and check the IRCC Web Form if you have an application in process to check your application status online and find answers to your questions in the Canadian Help Centre.
 You may also contact the Canadian Immigration Service of the Canadian Consulate-General in Sydney, Australia ((email: [email protected] – phone: +61 2 9364 3000).
 Please note the mailboxes of Canadian Immigration and Citizenship Services work on a triage basis.
 If your request requires urgent attention, please mark URGENT in your email subject.
 Please also contact your airline or travel agent for assistance as well as your diplomatic or consular representation in Canada.

 The Australian Consulate-General in Noumea cannot provide advice on Canadian visa-immigration including eTAs and transit visas, biometric data collection, work permits or employment, taxation, social security, trade or study enquiries.
 These matters are managed by Canadian Immigration and Citizenship services.
 People should contact Canadian Immigration and Citizenship services directly for advice and assistance.